The Best Hobbies for Women Over 50 and Beyond! (2026)

 Maybe make a scarf or an afghan for everyone in the family for next Christmas?
 Not a bad idea!

-Learning to Knit or Crochet is relatively simple to understand.
+Learning to Knit or Crochet is fairly simple to learn.
 And there isn’t a huge financial investment required to get started.

 Scrapbooking